 1) Find a Kohen with a very strong tradition in his family that he is indeed a Kohen.

 2) Get five silver coins, containing approximately 110 grams of silver.
 Five U.S. silver dollars are often used, though the specific type of coins depends on where you are in the world.
-Ask your rabbi.
+(One should use coins with the silver content of at least 5 of the traditional 90%-silver content US silver dollars.
+That could be five Israeli Pidyon HaBen coins, or US Silver Eagles which are .9999 pure silver.)

 3) The Pidyon Ha'Ben ceremony is held when the baby is 31 days old.
 If the 31st day is Shabbat, the ceremony is held after Shabbat.